mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/administrating/index.md

 ## Cloud Providers

-Cloud providers table lists all configured cloud providers.

-Cloud providers are the credentials used to provision and deprovision clusters.

-Cloud provider form can configure AWS providers (Azure and GKE coming soon).
+In order to provision new clusters and subsequently manage them, Kommander needs cloud provider credentials.
+Currently only AWS is supported, while Azure and GKE are coming soon.

 #### Configuring an AWS cloud provider: